APURVAMOGAL24/Insurance-Analytics-Dashboard/README.md

 ---

 ## 🚀 How to Use
-1. Download the repository
+1. Clone or download this repository
-2. Open the Power BI file / PBIP project
+2. Open the `.pbip` file in Power BI Desktop
-3. Refresh dataset if needed
+3. Ensure `Report` and `SemanticModel` folders are present
-4. Explore visuals
+4. Refresh data if needed

 ---